LitchfieldUCC/Website/content/pages/home.rst

 ..
 We are now publishing our Sunday Sermons from Pastor Pam Hahn as a `podcast </podcast>`_.

-..
-Our Sunday Service starts at 10:00 am every Sunday.
+Sunday Service is 9:00 am.

 ..
 We host Communion on the first Sunday of every Month.